 There are a few things that will help you establish effective leadership:

-All your decisions must be transparent and guided by the greater perspective.
+All your decisions must be transparent and guided by a greater perspective.

 Delegate tasks and responsibilities in the most effective way possible.
 Do not overwhelm individuals with too much work while leaving other members of the team with tons of free time.